cblly/cblly/README.md

 - 👀 I’m interested in reading, muay thai, hiking, star gazing, caligraphy and gardening.
 - 🌱 I’m currently learning anything and everything
 - 💞️ I’m looking to collaborate on anything that is open source
-- 📫 How to reach me: drop me a message I'll respond I promise
+- 📫 How to reach me: drop me a message I'll respond I promise or I'm more active here https://www.goodreads.com/user/show/121608328-cabally if it's about the command pause mod.
+I've completely stopped updating it, as I've started to learn other things sorry.

 <!---
 cabally/cabally is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.